SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 Then the code will **split off** and execute that **asynchronous code separately** from the rest of the code and that's usually because it needs to **wait for** the result of some operation that takes a **long period**.

-So the synchronous code will **execute from the top** and execute until it h**it is something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.
+So the synchronous code will **execute from the top** and execute until it **hit is something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.

 So the code may execute in a **different order** depending on how **long** a certain operation takes, thus make code harder to work with.